Moscow State University of Fine Chemical Technologies: Physics and Mathematics Faculty of Moscow Higher Women Courses (1900–1918)

 1 July (14 July, New Style) 1900 was organized the Moscow Higher Women Courses (MHWC).
 Their structure originally consisted of two departments: History and Philosophy and Physics and Mathematics.
 On the last one were soon opened two offices: mathematical and natural, and after a few years two more – medical and chemical-pharmaceutical.
 The initiators and the first lecturers were outstanding scientists, academics subsequently S. A. Chaplygin, V. I. Vernadsky, N. D. Zelinsky (the inventor of the gas mask (1916)), Professors V. F. Davidov, B. K. Mlodzeevskii, A. N. Reformatsky, A. A. Eichenwald, S. G. Krapivin.
 The first director of MHWC was Professor V. I. Guerrier.

 In 1905 as a director was elected S. A. Chaplygin, the leading scientist in the field of hydro- and aerodynamics, the organizer of the construction of school buildings on the Malaya Pirogovskaya street (formerly Devichie Pole).
 He remained in that post until 1918.

-By the beginning of World War I MHWC turned into the one of the largest higher education institutions in the country.
+By the beginning of World War I MHWC turned into one of the largest higher education institutions in the country.
 The number of trainees reached 710, and during the existence of courses released 5760 professionals.
 In turning into a first-class university MHWC paramount importance had an exceptional organizational skill of S. A. Chaplygin, later shown to them with equal brilliance in creating TsAGI.